DesGreat/employee-attrition-prediction/README.md

 ---

 ## 🧠 Key Insights From the Data

-Some major factors contributing to attrition include:
+Some major factors contributing to employee attrition include:

 - Employees working **OverTime** showed significantly higher attrition
 - Employees with **lower monthly income** were more likely to leave